Permanent Residence Based On Employment

+Teaching faculty positions can become eligible for a unique permanent residence pathway.
+Departments hiring teaching faculty should review our guidance for posting the open position.
 If you qualify as a teaching faculty, it is very important that you initiate your permanent resident process with OIS within 15 months of receiving the offer letter for your faculty position.

 For academic and professional positions with no required classroom responsibility, the position must be considered permanent with at least three years of secure funding to be eligible for IU employment-based permanent residence.
 Positions designated “post-doctoral” are not considered permanent positions.

 To initiate the permanent resident process on your behalf, your department contact will first need to request access to Atlas.
 Then they will complete the e-form request for permanent residence from the Atlas portal.

 Scholars are free to submit their own self-petitioned cases for permanent residence including National Interest Waiver and Alien of Extraordinary Ability without the assistance or oversight of IU.

 Permanent Residence Based on "Marriage to a U.S. Citizen"

 If you marry a U.S. citizen, you may be eligible to apply to become a permanent resident and get a green card.